GianmarcoLattaruolo/Human_Data_Analytics_Project_2023/README.txt

 ├── Logs_Masked
 │	This folder contains the logs of the training on the augmented dataset │
+├── Main_Notebook.ipynb
+│	The main notebook containing all the work done
+│
 ├── Models
 │	├── ann_utils.py
 │	│	Script for neural network and dataset management